timoklein/neural_citation/README.md

 * Choose Max length for all info
 * How to embed contexts and titles?
 * Attention decoder help
+* We have no preselection algorithm.
+How to proceeed?

 ## Stats